 WHY A FLAG?

 For most Americans we believe that the National flag was originally intended to represent this nation which identifies us and therefore separates us from every other nation.
 Moreover, it was a symbol of unity for all who served and lived under it.
 However, it was more likely that then General George Washington wanted a flag not so much for his country’s pride but for his army.
-If that were the case (which likely it was) then it is very unlikely that it wasn’t constructed to reflect racism and exclusion.
+If that were the case (which likely it was) then it is very unlikely that it was constructed to reflect racism and exclusion.

 WELL WHAT ABOUT SLAVERY DURING THAT TIME?

 Granted, slavery was an apparent part of how the world did business and so much so that it seemed that every country in the world participated.
 It was also a major part of the fabric here in America, and for a timeline you can click on this link for Sharon Draper’s Slavery Timeline here in America.
 Moreover, because the practice of slavery was so common throughout the world, that it wasn’t unusual for the new settlers not to think twice about continuing the practice in the new world.
 It maybe because of this view, that slavery itself was never declared illegal by the Federal government around the time of the early colonies, therefore it was by de facto legalized.
 States made up their own laws regarding slavery but slavery was never a federal law.
 In other words, the United States government (which was represented by this flag) was never in the business of slavery, it was the states.
 It wasn’t until Congress passed the 13th Amendment that officially abolished slavery for all.